 Augusta had for decades been a popular winter destination for wealthy north-easterners, and the club had aimed to carve out a part of that market for itself – hence the National part of its name.
 It was not to be a locale for the locals.

 The club had bought the land cheap from a hotel chain, which had purchased it from a plant nursery that closed in 1925.
 The plan had been to construct a hotel there, but the hoteliers ran out of money to do so, and ended up selling the land for a third of what they paid for it.

 The club also struggled to raise the money to build what it had intended.
 It managed to build one course, although it defaulted in paying Alister MacKenzie, who died without remuneration for his most famous design.

-The hope was the tournament would boost the city’s profile and declining tourist industry.
+So that the inaugural Augusta National Invitational Tournament could be held in 1934, the City of Augusta council gave the club $10,000 in the hope that the tournament would boost the city’s profile and declining tourist industry.
 It was estimated that 20,000 people would come to watch the tournament, pumping $1million into the local economy.
 In the end, only about 1,000 came each day.

 Prize money was important in securing prestige for the event.
 A combination of Bobby Jones‘ name and contacts and the lure of big bucks ensured a high-quality field.
 The winner of the first tournament, Horton Smith, got $1,500; in comparison, the champions of the US Open and USPGA in 1934 took home $1,000.